 St. Walburg's Hospital

-150€ is the cost of treating a medical emergency at St. Walburg`s Hospital.
+150 costs the treatment of a medical emergency in the St. Walburg`s Hospital.

 About the project